-- ✓ Risk identification: setting up a process to at identifying the compliance obligations and the relevant Risk Owners. - ✓ Risk measurement: evaluating the compliance risks and the level of adequacy of the Compliance Risk Management System to achieve its intended outcomes. - ✓ Risk mitigation: at adopting all the initiatives that are useful to improve the Compliance Management System and integrating compliance obligations in existing processes and procedures, organizing training on compliance topics and evaluating the compliance risk exposure of strategic projects, significant transactions and new products. - ✓ Risk monitoring and control assurance gathering information to assess the effectiveness of the Compliance Management System. - Reporting and planning on the compliance risks and monitoring to the Board and the Executive Committee as well as to the Group Compliance Function through Athora Belgium Compliance Officer.
-An annual compliance plan is provided. - ✓ Legal watch and advisory function: The compliance function also provides legal watch services to identify new regulations and has an advisory function on compliance topics. - ✓ Awareness-raising, information and training: The Compliance function organizes trainings to enhance the awareness on compliance topics
+- ✓ Legal watch and advisory function: The compliance function ensures oversight and participates to the provision of legal watch services to identify new regulations and has an advisory function on compliance topics. - ✓ Risk identification and measurement: setting up a process to identify the compliance obligations and the relevant Risk Owners, evaluating the compliance risk exposure of strategic projects, significant transactions and new products, and evaluating the level of adequacy to achieve its intended outcomes. - ✓ Risk mitigation: adopting all the initiatives that are useful to improve the Compliance Management System and integrating compliance obligations in existing processes and procedures. - ✓ Risk monitoring and control assurance gathering information to assess the effectiveness of the Compliance Management System. - ✓ Awareness-raising, information and training: The Compliance function organizes trainings to enhance the awareness on compliance topics. - Reporting and planning on the compliance risks and monitoring to the Board and the Executive Committee as well as to the Group Compliance Function through Athora Belgium Compliance Officer.
+An annual compliance plan is provided.